- Chancellor’s Office

 2. Responsibilities of administrators, supervisors, and Equal Opportunity Officers

-Universities should make reasonable efforts to ensure that all faculty and staff members receive a copy of the sexual harassment policy.
+Universities should make reasonable efforts to ensure that all faculty and staff members receive a copy of the Sex Discrimination, Sexual Harassment, Sexual Assault, Relationship Violence, Stalking and Retaliation policy.

 In general, the law holds the University responsible for sexual harassment about which it knew or should have known.
 Consequently, information about apparently consenting relationships that comes to the attention of a supervisor, administrator, or Equal Opportunity Officer must be investigated to protect the University from a potential charge that it knew or should have known about unwanted sexual conduct or a relationship which turned out to be nonconsensual.
 Although it is not necessary to explore every rumor alleging a consenting relationship, rumors which form a reasonable basis for believing that an alleged relationship exists that is subject to University policy should be investigated.

-A university official who is reviewing an alleged consenting relationship that poses a conflict of interest and who receives information that the relationship may not be welcome to one of the participants should immediately contact the Equal Opportunity Officer.
-If there is a reasonable base to believe that the relationship is not consensual for one of the individuals, the Equal Opportunity Office should meet with that person.
+A University official who is reviewing an alleged consenting relationship that poses a conflict of interest and who receives information that the relationship may not be welcome to one of the participants should immediately contact the Equal Opportunity Officer.
+If there is a reasonable basis to believe that the relationship is not consensual for one of the individuals, the Equal Opportunity Officer should meet with that person.